 If you think that H.G Wells only wrote science fiction, then you really need to think again.
 In 1913, his novel about adultery, called The Passionate Friends was published.
-This film written by Eric Ambler and directed by David Lean is based upon Wells’s novel(I’ve never read the novel, but from the write up I’ve found online, I think I’d be better off sticking with the screen adaptation as the original story doesn’t actually sound like my cup of tea.
-I may check it out at some point if I ever come across it.)
+This film written by Eric Ambler and directed by David Lean is based upon Wells’s novel.
+I’ve never read the novel, but from the write up I’ve found online I think I’d be better off sticking with the screen adaptation, as the original story doesn’t actually sound like my cup of tea.
+I may check it out at some point if I ever come across it.

-In many ways this film mirrors Lean’s earlier classic, the 1945 romantic drama, Brief Encounter.
-In fact you could almost view this film as the sequel to that, with Howard appearing in both(and as a doctor in both.
-The Passionate Friends rather mirrors the plot of the first film by having the dull but loving husband; a woman desperate for love who finds herself torn between one life and another.
-Both films even contain a scene at a train station where a main character contemplates suicide.
-Both of these sequences contain a shot of a bright light glow on the face of the character as they stand contemplating this act.
+In many ways I think that this film mirrors David Lean’s earlier classic, the 1945 romantic drama, Brief Encounter.
+In fact you could almost view this film as a sequel to that film, with Trevor Howard appearing in both films and also playing a doctor in both.
+The Passionate Friends rather mirrors the plot of the first film by having the dull but loving husband; a woman desperate for love who finds herself torn between one lover and another; both films even contain a scene at a train station where a main character contemplates suicide, and both of these suicide consideration sequences feature a shot of a bright light glowing on the face of the character as they stand contemplating this act.

 Ann Todd is superb as the young woman struggling against her own feelings and not really wanting to hurt either of these men, but knowing whichever choice she makes will end up hurting one of them.

 There is some gorgeous and interesting photography in this and beautiful scenes of the Swiss lakes and mountains.
 The film also cleverly uses flashbacks to show us Mary and Steven’s earlier relationship and how happy and passionate they were.

 My favourite scenes are the following.
 The New Year’s Eve party.
 Howard’s outburst at Mary, which then leads us to the unforgettable finale.
 The entire sequence in Switzerland.
 The ending isn’t one you forget in a hurry and it is very moving and suspenseful.
 This is a film that deserves a great deal more attention.
 Highly recommended.
 If you happen to be a fan of this one, please do share your thoughts.